mhqmarques/task-manager-react/README.md

+# Task Manager

+Application for manage to daily's tasks, developed during selection process to vacancy at **Outboxup Company**.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).